-“As a lifetime musician, I’m aware of my basic needs in fundamental business techniques such as finance and accounting, and I’m really looking forward to learning in these areas.
+“As a lifetime musician, I’m aware of my basic needs in fundamental business techniques such as finance and accounting, and I enjoyed learning in these areas.
 What I’m really excited about, though, are areas like strategy, leadership and sustainability.
-It’s been such a joy for me to – at the very start of the MBA – to find an emphasis on things like corporate responsibility, because these are things very close to my heart as an artist.”
+It’s been such a joy for me to find an emphasis on things like corporate responsibility because these are things very close to my heart as an artist.”

 2. Grow your professional network and build global business connections